ADGEfficiency/dsr-rl/PITCHME.md

 ### Environment

 Can be real or virtual
-- modern RL makes heavy use of virtual environments to generate lots of experience
+- modern RL uses virtual environments to generate lots of experience

 Each environment has a state space and an action space
 - these spaces can be discrete or continuous

-Environments can be episodic (terminating at a certain point) or non-episodic (continuous)
+Environments can be
+- episodic (terminating at a certain point)
+- non-episodic (continuous)

 The MDP framework unites both in the same way by using the idea of a final absorbing state at the end of episodes